 Essay writing: Here is a link to another blog post which will provide you with guideline and more details about how to structure each paragraph in your essay.

 Draft Introduction (250-500 words).
-Think about an opening that will draw your reader in e.g. you can use an opening quote that sets the scene.
-You should include in your introduction an outline of your intention of your study e.g. what and who are you going to investigate.
-How does this area/ work interest you?
+Think about an opening that will draw your reader in e.g. you can re-formulate the essay question.
+You should include in your introduction an outline of your intention of your study, e.g. what area of photography, or subject-matter are you exploring?
+Which artists/ photographers are you going to investigate/ analyse/ interpret?
+Why does this subject/ work interest you?
 What are you trying to prove/challenge, argument/ counter-argument?
-What historical or theoretical context is the work situated within.
-Include 1 or 2 quotes for or against.
+What historical or theoretical context is the work situated within?
+Include at least 1 or 2 quotes for or against.
 What links are there with your previous studies, if any?
-What have you explored so far, or what are you going to photograph?
-How will your work develop.
-What camera skills, techniques or processes have you experimented with, or are you going to experiment with?
+How has this subject and chosen artists/ photographers inspired your own images/ responses?
+How will your work develop?
+What camera skills, photographic techniques or processes have you experimented with, or are you going to experiment with?